Insurance for Drug Stores

 Professional liability insurance is also known as Errors and Omission insurance.
 It covers the pharmacist and pharmacy staff for errors made or negligence in the rendering of professional services.

 General liability insurance provides needed coverage to businesses covering incidences such as physical bodily injury to a customer while in the store or after a product is purchased.
-This policy covers claims or lawsuits of bodily injury and property damage arising out of your work.
+General liability policy covers claims or lawsuits of bodily injury and property damage arising out of your work.
 Professional liability is always excluded under general liability.
 Limited coverage is included for personal and advertising injury, wrongful detention, libel, slander, copyright infringement to name a few types of incidences that could be covered.

 This policy is primary for injuries to your employees while on-the-job.
 When your employee gets hurt on the job, workers compensation will pay the state mandated benefits such as a percentage of loss wages and all medical expenses incurred for the injury.
 This coverage is determined by each state’s rules and regulations.
 Though coverage may be similar, it is not identical in every state, nor are the conditions when it is required by statute.
 Be sure you check with your state’s workers compensation requirements.